BLACK HISTORY in Tompkins County

 Learn more about Black history in Tompkins County from our online resources, in our Exhibit Hall, by exploring our Black History Collection in the archives, and through visiting historic Black spaces in Tompkins County.

 Connect with our archivist to contribute to the archival collections documenting Black history in Tompkins County, the HistoryForge database, and the Black Lives Matter Archival Collection established in June of 2020.

 Jacqueline E. Melton Scott (1937-2019) was an activist and educator born and raised in Ithaca, New York.
 "Mama" Scott was a teacher and family liaison at Beverly J. Martin from 1997-2017.
 Artwork by Maryam Adib (SmarfArt).

 **Thanks to a two-year (2021-2022) grant from the Institute of Museum & Library Services, The History Center has been funded to make more of its oral history collections available remotely.
-Part of this project includes expanding virtual access and lesson plans for our Black Experience in Tompkins County Oral History Collection.
-Contact email@example.com to learn more.
+Part of this project includes expanding virtual access and lesson plans for our Black Voices in Tompkins County Oral History Collection.
+Contact firstname.lastname@example.org to learn more.